discdiver/pachy-vid/example.md

 This Pachyderm pipeline spec contains five sections.
 First is the pipeline name, *frames*.
 This name becomes the name of your pipeline output repo.

 Second is the input.
-Here we have one "atom" input: the images repo name with a '/*' glob pattern.
+Here we have one "atom" input: the *frames* repo name with a '/*' glob pattern.
 The glob pattern defines how the input data can be broken up for parallel processing. `/*` means that each top level file can be processed individually, assuming you have enough workers available.
 Glob patterns are a powerful Pachyderm feature.

 Third is the transform that specifies the Docker image to use, *discdiver/frames:v1.40* (defaults to Docker Hub for the registry).
 The transform also specifies the entrypoint script *frames.py*.